Refuge room: the solution for your hypersensitive child?

 Clothing labels, seams, rough textures, pressure

-Intense tastes, strong odors (food, household products)
+Intense tastes, strong odors (foods, cleaning products)

 Refusal to eat at the table, avoidance of odorous places